otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

       // TODO 5: Set the 'X-Cache' header to 'MISS'

       // This is here for debugging purposes.
-Removve this line before you add, commit and push your changes to GitHub console.log(`Cache miss for key: ${key}`);
+Remove this line before you add, commit and push your changes to GitHub console.log(`Cache miss for key: ${key}`);

       return originalJson(body); // Call the original res.json method